-(a) A regular full-time employee is one who is appointed to a regularly scheduled position and is regularly scheduled to work up to twelve (12) hours per day, and between thirty-seven and one-half $(37\frac{1}{2})$ and forty (40) hours per week exclusive of unpaid meal periods.

-A regular full-time employee is entitled to all of the benefits outlined in this Agreement.

-- (b) A regular part-time employee is one who is appointed to a regularly scheduled position but works less than an average of thirty-seven and one-half (371⁄2) hours per week exclusive of unpaid meal periods.
-A regular part-time employee is entitled to all of the benefits of this Agreement on a prorated basis, except as specified in Article 25. - (c) A casual employee is any employee who is "on call" with no regularly scheduled shift.
-A regular part-time employee, who is an employee as of the date of ratification of this agreement, is entitled to all of the benefits of this agreement on a prorated basis except as specified in Article 25.
+- (a) A regular full-time employee is one who is appointed to a regularly scheduled position and is regularly scheduled to work up to twelve (12) hours per day and between thirty-seven and one-half (37.5) and forty (40) hours per week exclusive of unpaid meal periods. - (b) A regular part-time employee is one who is appointed to a regularly scheduled position but works less than thirty-seven point five (37.5) hours per week exclusive of unpaid meal periods. - (c) A casual employee is any employee "on call" with no regularly scheduled shift.